Email Compliance Laws: A Marketer's Guide

 Email marketing doesn't happen in a vacuum; it crosses state lines and international borders.
 Because of this, you need to be aware that different countries have their own sets of rules.
 The United States has the CAN-SPAM Act, Canada has its Anti-Spam Legislation (CASL), and the UK has the Privacy and Electronic Communications Regulations (PECR).
 One of the most comprehensive is Europe's General Data Protection Regulation (GDPR), which sets a high bar for data privacy and consent.
 If your audience is global, you can't apply a one-size-fits-all approach.
 The best practice is to segment your email lists by country to ensure your campaigns meet the specific legal requirements of each region.

-Breaking Down the CAN-SPAM Act
+Your Guide to the CAN-SPAM Act

 The CAN-SPAM Act might sound intimidating, but it’s really just a set of rules for the road when it comes to commercial email.
 Think of it as the official rulebook that keeps the email world from becoming a total free-for-all.
 This law applies to all commercial messages, which the law defines as "any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service."
 This includes B2B emails and one-off promotional messages, not just massive email blasts.
 Understanding these rules is the first step to building a trustworthy and effective email program.
 It’s not about restricting your outreach; it’s about making it better and more respectful for everyone involved.